-Either by washing with soap and water for at least 20 seconds, or using alcohol hand gel.
-Alcohol hand gel is located in the dispensers on the walls in patient rooms and in the hallways.
+Either by washing with soap and water for at least 20 seconds or using alcohol hand gel.
+Alcohol hand gel is in dispensers located on the walls in patient rooms and in the hallways.
 No water is required when the alcohol hand gel is used.
 You will be provided with hand sanitizing gel packets to use while you are here.